 We have joined several Church World Service "CROP Walks" with the towns of Guilford and Madison.
 Founded in 1946, Church World Service is a cooperative ministry of 37 Christian communions working together to eradicate hunger and poverty and promote peace and justice among the world's most vulnerable people.
 25% of the funds we raise goes directly to the Food Pantry of North Branford.

-Donations for Loaves and Fishes are now collected every week.
-We gather to car pool to St. Paul and St. James, in New Haven at 7:15 in the Zion parking lot several Saturdays per year.
-Next date for Zion: February 3rd.
+Donations for Loaves and Fishes collection are now on hold.
+They are closed and not accepting donations.
+When it is functioning, we gather to car pool to St. Paul and St. James, in New Haven at 7:15 in the Zion parking lot several Saturdays per year.
 Loaves and Fishes operates each Saturday.

-We currently are accepting donations of new or gently used MENS, WOMEN'S, and CHILDREN'S Spring clothing, white tube socks, new underwear, shoes, and unopened travel size hygiene products.
+When we resume resume collections we will be accept donations of new or gently used MENS, WOMEN'S, and CHILDREN'S spring and summer clothing, white tube socks, new underwear, shoes, and unopened travel size hygiene products.
 Please do not leave donations outside of the church building.
 Donations that get wet may need to be thrown out.

 We have been involved in many projects over the years, and we invite you to join us.